quixio/quix-cli/docs/Reference/utils/tip-use.md

 !!! tip

-    This command requires you to specify a workspace, and it will prompt for it, unless that you use [this](../use.md) command
+    This command requires you to specify a workspace and will prompt for it unless you use the [quix use](../use.md) command to set the workspace in advance.